xsijin/Sinking-Ducks/README.md

 ## Your High Score

 As the saying goes, your greatest competition is yourself!
 Your high score is saved and displayed for you to beat.
-However, should you want to reset the high score, copy below code into your console:
+However, if you wish to reset the high score, follow the steps below:
 ```
 1. On Google Chrome browser, right-click on the game page.
 2. Click on 'Inspect'